Madlener House

 The Madlener House, also known as the Albert F. Madlener House, is a 20th-century mansion located in the Gold Coast neighborhood of Chicago, Illinois, USA.
 It is the work of architect Richard E. Schmidt (1865-1958) and designer Hugh M.G.
 Garden (1873-1961).
 Commissioned in 1901 and completed in 1902, the house was built as the residence for Albert Fridolin Madlener, a German-American brewery owner, and his wife, Elsa Seipp Madlener.
 Since 1963, it has been the headquarters of the Graham Foundation for Advanced Studies in the Fine Arts.

 In 1970, The Madlener House was placed on the National Register of Historic Places, and in 1973, it came under the protection of a Chicago ordinance protecting the city's historical and architectural landmarks.
+Today, a Chicago Landmark plaque is affixed to its south-facing façade.
 The house was fully remodeled and renovated by architect Daniel Brenner (1917-1977) in 1963–64.

 History and Creation

 Albert Madlener was the son of prominent liquor distiller and merchant Fridolin Madlener, who had come to Chicago from Baden, Germany.
 After attending the Latin School of Chicago and Yale University and serving a winery apprenticeship in Germany, Albert took over the family liquor business.
 He married Elsa Seipp, the daughter of another famous Chicago brewer, in January 1898.
 Three years later, as Elsa was expecting their first child, Albert commissioned his brother-in-law, Richard E. Schmidt to design and construct a new house on west Burton Place in the Gold Coast.
 Schmidt was only thirty-five years old at the time.
 The architect and his collaborator, designer Hugh M.G.
 Garden, accepted the commission, and the home was completed one year later in 1902.